Processing of personal data

 The Riksbank, in its capacity of public authority, is obliged according to the Swedish Archives Act to preserve official documents.
 The Riksbank follows regulations on preservation and deletes official documents in line with the applicable regulations and decisions on deleting them.

-Personal data that is not part of an official document is saved only as long as needed for the purposes for which it is processed.
+Personal data that is not part of an official document is retained only as long as needed for the purposes for which it is processed.
 Documents that are not official include draft decisions and minutes of meetings that have not been archived.
 When a case has been finally processed, an assessment is made of what the Swedish Archives Act requires to be preserved in the case.
 Documents that contain personal data and are not to be preserved are deleted or the personal data is removed.

 Documents of little or temporary importance are usually deleted directly.
 These include requests, inquiries and messages received that have temporary significance or are of a routine nature as well as the replies to them.
 The same also applies to the Riksbank’s contributions to the Riksbank's social media and the comments, questions and answers posted by the general public and which are of a general nature.
 One condition for deleting these is that the document does not need to be registered.